Coordinator of Government Activities in the Territories

 The Coordinator of Government Activities in the Territories (COGAT; מתאם פעולות הממשלה בשטחים) is a unit in the Israeli Ministry of Defense tasked with overseeing civilian policy in the West Bank, as well as facilitating logistical coordination between Israel and the Gaza Strip.
 It operates in collaboration with Israeli governmental and defense officials.
 COGAT operates under the authority of Israel's Minister of Defense and is led by a major general who is part of the general staff of the IDF.
-As of September 2025, Major General Ghassan Alian holds this position.

 COGAT's objective is to advance and execute the policies of the Israeli government concerning civilian affairs, including the facilitation of humanitarian issues, the promotion of humanitarian projects, and the facilitation of infrastructure and financial initiatives.
 It collaborates with the international community, encompassing governmental and non-governmental organizations, to contribute to the development and enhancement of the living standards of Palestinians residing in the areas it prioritizes.

 COGAT's headquarters are in the Kirya compound in Tel Aviv.
-The unit headed by the Coordinator of Government Activities in the Territories, Major-General Ghassan Alian.
+The unit headed by the Coordinator of Government Activities in the Territories, Major-General Yoram Halevi.

-Schools

-The Coordination for Government Activities in the Territories School for Coordination and Liaison offers educational programs to soldiers and commanders within the unit.
-These programs cover a range of subjects including Islam, government, English and Arabic languages, culture, and history, as well as other pertinent fields such as economy, citizenship, and current humanitarian issues.
-These courses aim to equip soldiers and commanders with the necessary knowledge and skills to effectively carry out their duties upon completion.

-Structure

-Israeli Civil Administration

-The Israeli Civil Administration in the West Bank/Judea and Samaria is a branch of COGAT. the Civil Administration has its headquarters in Beit El, and is headed by Brig.
-Gen. Hisham Ibrahim.

-District Coordination Liaison Offices

-COGAT has District Coordination Liaison Offices (DCL) in each of the major districts of the West Bank/Judea and Samaria, and one for the Jerusalem periphery area.
-The offices are part of the Civil Administration and are in the districts of Jenin, Nablus, Tulkarm, Qalqilyah, Ramallah, Jerusalem Periphery, Bethlehem, Hebron, and Jericho.

-The headquarters has branches for dealing with various issues.
-Each of these branches is headed by a Lieutenant-Colonel.

-Foreign Relations

-The Foreign Relations and International Organizations, are responsible for coordinating activities of international organizations.

-Economics Branch

-The Economics Branch is in charge of coordinating economic and business issues.

-Spokesperson

-The Spokesperson is in charge of public communication and main stream media.

-Public Diplomacy

-The public diplomacy branch is in charge of digital strategy and communications.